tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 SSTAR enables fast and accurate antimicrobial resistance (AR) surveillance from Whole Genome Sequencing (WGS) data.
 It is able to identify known AR genes and detect putative new variants as well as truncated genes due to internal stop codons.
 SSTAR also reports modifications and/or truncations in outer membrane porins.

-Four SSTAR versions
+Two SSTAR versions
 -----------------------------------------------------------------
-**In your downloaded archive you will find four different SSTAR versions**
+**In your downloaded archive you will find two different SSTAR versions**

 1.	**SSTAR.jar** is for Linux and OS X
-2.	**SSTAR_win_29.jar** is for Windows systems with BLAST 2.2.29+
+2.	**SSTAR_windows.jar** is for Windows
-3.	**SSTAR_win_30.jar** is for Windows systems with BLAST 2.2.30+
-4.	**SSTAR_win_31.jar** is for Windows systems with BLAST 2.2.31+

 **JAR and Java files**

 * Each SSTAR version is available as an executable JAR file.
-Double click on this file and the SSTAR tool will show up on your screen
+Double click on this file and the SSTAR tool will pop up on your screen
 * The raw Java files are available as well for those people who want to explore the source code
-* SSTAR was successfully tested under Windows 7, OS X 10.9.5 and Ubuntu 14.04 LTS
+* SSTAR was successfully tested under Windows 7 and Windows 10, OS X 10.9.5 and Ubuntu 14.04 LTS

 Obtaining and installing SSTAR dependencies
 -------------------------------------------
 SSTAR combines a standalone BLASTN with a Java interface, which operates under Windows and Unix systems.
-In order to run SSTAR you need Java 1.6 or higher and standalone BLAST 2.2.29+, BLAST 2.2.30+ or BLAST 2.2.31+ installed on your system.
+In order to run SSTAR you need Java Runtime Environment (JRE) 6 or newer and standalone BLAST 2.2.29+, BLAST 2.2.30+ or BLAST 2.2.31+ installed on your system.

 **For Windows users**
 * BLAST+ needs to be installed in C:\\Program Files\\NCBI\\blast-2.2.29+, C:\\Program Files\\NCBI\\blast-2.2.30+ or C:\\Program Files\\NCBI\\blast-2.2.31+, which are the default locations after following the BLAST installation steps in the installation wizard